Encore un soir (album): Content

 Encore un soir was recorded between June 2015 and June 2016.
-In the middle of recording it, in January 2016, Dion's husband and manager, René Angélil died.
+In the middle of the recording process, in January 2016, Dion's husband and manager, René Angélil, died.
 The album was released over seven months later, in August 2016.
-Dion and Angélil's vision of a new collaboration with legendary French artist Jean-Jacques Goldman came to fruition with "Encore un soir", marking a long-awaited reunion, after over twelve years.
-Released as the lead single, the title track became a commercial and critical success.
+Dion and Angélil's plan for a new collaboration with French artist Jean-Jacques Goldman materialised with "Encore un soir", marking their first reunion in more than 12 years.
+Released as the lead single, the title track became both a commercial and critical success.
 For the first time, the French artists Francis Cabrel and Serge Lama co-wrote a song for Dion ("Plus qu'ailleurs").
-Jacques Veneruso, one of her most trusted collaborators in recent years, has written and composed a new song as well ("Si c'était à refaire").
-Grand Corps Malade has once again, after Sans attendre, offered his poetry to this new album on "L'étoile" and "Les yeux au ciel".
-Dion also worked with new writers and producers.
-One of them was Zaho and LNT Musik (Ludovic Carquet and Therry Marie-Louise) who wrote and produced "Ma faille", "Tu sauras" and "À vous" (on the Deluxe edition).
-Other new partners include Florent Mothe and Mutine (Manon Romiti and Silvio Lisbonne) who wrote "L'étoile", "Les yeux au ciel" and "Le bonheur en face".
+Jacques Veneruso, one of her most frequent collaborators in recent years, also wrote and composed a new song ("Si c'était à refaire").
+Grand Corps Malade contributed two titles, "L'étoile" and "Les yeux au ciel", continuing his collaboration with Dion that began on Sans attendre.
+Dion also worked with new writers and producers, including Zaho and LNT Musik (Ludovic Carquet and Therry Marie-Louise), who wrote and produced "Ma faille", "Tu sauras", and "À vous" (on the deluxe edition).
+Other new collaborators include Florent Mothe and Mutine (Manon Romiti and Silvio Lisbonne), who wrote "L'étoile", "Les yeux au ciel", and "Le bonheur en face".

-Dion wanted to pay tribute to Quebec rich musical repertoire by reinterpreting the classic Robert Charlebois song "Ordinaire".
-Marc Dupré also collaborated with Dion on this album on "Je nous veux" and "Toutes ces choses".
-Daniel Picard saw his song "À la plus haute branche" chosen from over 4,000 submissions following a contest launched on Dion's website.
-All these "Quebec" songs were produced by Humberto Gatica and Scott Price.
-Aside from "À vous", the Deluxe edition also includes "Ma force" written by Vianney and a remastered version of "Trois heures vingt", Dion's 1984 song.
-"Trois heures vingt" was recorded for the Mélanie album.
-It was featured on Encore un soir because Angélil was particularly fond of this song, which was played during his funeral service at exactly 3:20 pm, marking the commencement of the ceremony.
-It was also the song which opened Dion's Summer Tour 2016.
-Other songs from the album performed on this tour included "Encore un soir", "Ordinaire" and "À la plus haute branche" (in Canada).
+Dion sought to pay tribute to Quebec's musical heritage by reinterpreting the classic Robert Charlebois song "Ordinaire".
+Marc Dupré also worked with Dion on "Je nous veux" and "Toutes ces choses".
+Daniel Picard's song "À la plus haute branche" was selected from more than 4,000 submissions following a contest launched on Dion's website.
+These Quebec-origin songs were produced by Humberto Gatica and Scott Price.
+In addition to "À vous", the deluxe edition includes "Ma force", written by Vianney, and a remastered version of "Trois heures vingt", Dion's 1984 recording.
+"Trois heures vingt" was originally recorded for the Mélanie album.
+It appears on Encore un soir because Angélil was particularly fond of the song, which was played during his funeral service at exactly 3:20 pm, marking the start of the ceremony.
+It also opened Dion's Summer Tour 2016.
+Other songs from the album performed on the tour included "Encore un soir", "Ordinaire", and "À la plus haute branche" (in Canada).